-Average per bednight water use remains higher than the 2019 level, which is to be expected due to the lower occupancy.
-Likewise the reduction in per person water use is to be expected as staff use less water than guests.
+Average per bed-night water use remains higher than in 2019, which is to be expected due to the lower occupancy.
+Likewise, the reduction in per person water use is to be expected as staff use less water than guests.
 Figures for SVNP are still unrepresentative as occupancy has been varied.
 (Figure 5).